 If you face driving while intoxicated (DWI) charges, you are likely unsure of what you can do to protect yourself.
-Our Galveston, TX DWI probation lawyer can help you.
+Our Galveston DWI lawyer can help you.
 You could face penalties such as fines and jail time when you are charged with a DWI.

 At Blass Law, we have experience helping those who face DWI charges.
 We know how a charge like this can affect your professional and personal life.
 We can build a case that can help you return to your normal life.